 Supporting and advising Bangladeshi women through matters that befall women in every third world country, MJAsha measure the success of their work by comparing ‘Asha’ girls to the many others who have not benefitted from such support.

-By donating £2755, PAWA were able to fund the purchase of two refurbished laptop computers and teaching materials, to hire three teaching staff and pay for extra premises running costs.
+By donating £2755, PAWA was able to fund the purchase of two refurbished laptop computers and teaching materials, to hire three teaching staff and pay for extra premises running costs.